 While this is a personal preference on style, here is how I feel about flash vs natural light.
 Natural light can be a beautiful thing, but if you are only using natural light then you are limited to where you can shoot.
 You are typically confined to working in the shade, exposing for the shadows and there for over exposing the skies.
-Here is an example of a test shot I took with just natural light, and then one where I took the time to individually light each person.
+Here is an example of a test shot I took with just natural light, and then one where I used a power off camera flash .
 You decide which one you would prefer your wedding photos to look like.

 This would be a make or break situation for me personally.
 With access to the full resolution downloads, you are able to make your own prints.
 If your photographer does not offer this, that means that they will more than likely be charging you a marked up price for your prints.
 I have a friend who got married (before I did wedding photography) and their photographer failed to mention how expensive it was to have prints done and that it would be another couple grand if they wanted to have the full resolution downloads.
 Just be aware of the added costs you will encounter when trying to have prints made.
 For my business personally, I feel like I am already charging you for the photos so I don't charge any extra if you want to have your own prints made.